JaiParakh/demo-covid19/README.md

 ### User
 - Android Phone
-- Bluettoth , GPS and Wifi permissions
+- Bluetooth , GPS and Wifi permissions

 ### Developer
-- Android studio, 8gb ram
+- Android studio with 8gb ram
 - Firebase phone authentication
 - Server space to host the API
+- We will need a dataset consisting of symtoms recorded in COVID-19 positive patients during the spread of virus in body.
+We will use the dataset to train an AI model which will prepare the questionnaire for the vulnerable people that are in quarantine after after a particular time interval.
+This will help in keeping a track for medical supervisors and if prediction goes towards positive indication then after confirmation from medical authorities the app will update the user's profile as COVID-19 positive.

 ## Contributors